 The construction was estimated to take about five years at a cost of A$7 million.
 Utzon, aware of possible technical problems since his design required advanced technology not yet available, requested additional time to tackle those challenges.
 Ignoring his request, the government pressured Utzon into starting construction in 1959, two years ahead of the architect’s proposed schedule.

 The lack of preparation soon backfired.
-After the completion of the grand podium with an enormous, 86 meter (282ft) wide stair, several years were spent reworking the design of the roof, something that should have been done before ground was broken.
-In 1961 Utzon revised the scheme for the ‘sails’, defining them as slices of a sphere with a 300ft (91m) diameter.
+After the completion of the grand podium with an enormous, 86-meter-wide (282 ft.) stair, several years were spent reworking the design of the roof, something that should have been done before ground was broken.
+In 1961 Utzon revised the scheme for the ‘sails’, defining them as slices of a sphere with a 300 ft.
+(91 m.) diameter.
 The shells were built from pre-cast concrete sections clad with white glazed tiles.

-The construction of the Sydney Opera House was now handed over to a group or Australian architects.
-Fortunately the exterior had already been completed by then so that the impact of the altered design on the overall structure was minimal.
+The construction of the Sydney Opera House was now handed over to a group of Australian architects.
+Fortunately, the exterior had already been completed by then so that the impact of the altered design on the overall structure was minimal.
 The project was finally completed in 1973.
 Its total cost amounted to an astronomical A$102 million, almost fifteen times the estimated budget.

 A New Landmark

 The financial problems and political disputes were soon forgotten after the Sydney Opera House opened on 20 October 1973.
 The opera house put Sydney on the world map, both architecturally and culturally.
 Its events attract some two million visitors each year, making it one of the world’s most popular cultural institutions.